ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ### Save Best Time

-We need to make one more change so that when the player cross the finish line the time is checked to see if it's faster than their last time.
-To do this we are going to make a small change to the `OnFinishTriggerOverlap` function.
+You need to make one more change so that when the player cross the finish line the time is checked to see if it's faster than their last time.
+To do this you are going to make a small change to the `OnFinishTriggerOverlap` function.

 ```lua linenums="1" hl_lines="8"
 local function OnFinishTriggerOverlap(trigger, obj)